punker76/simple-music-player/README.md

 In 2012 (after long time), I decided to make a new one!

-Attention: This is a develope playground for me.
+Attention: This is a develop playground for me.
 It's a newer version of my old simple music player ([SimpleMP](http://jkarger.de/simple-music-player/)).

 It's not perfect and many function not yet implemented.